 .)
 Until now, Rod Welch, who created SCIWAY, has personally supported the project as a gift to the people of South Carolina.
 However, the time has come when we must become financially independent in order to continue.

 All this is to say, we need your help!
-Rod has placed the SC Picture Project in a 99-year trust so that it can remain online, as is, for decades to come.
-That said, in order to continue documenting the state's culture and history – adding new images and articles – we need to become self-sufficient.
-Our two immediate goals over the next six months are to obtain 501(c)(3) status and then work to secure sponsorships and/or grants.
+In order to continue documenting the state's culture and history – adding new images and articles – we need to become self-sufficient.
+Our two immediate goals over the next six months are to obtain 501(c)(3) status and work to secure sponsorships and/or a major underwriter.

 ( Tara and Robin with Photographer Ralph Mayer at Folly Beach )

 We'd make an excellent partner for a South Carolina business or organization that wanted to connect with a large and established audience of South Carolinians - and also those who plan to travel here.